 - Weak passwords: Many IoT devices come with default passwords that are either weak or easy to guess.
 This makes it easier for hackers to gain access to the device and use it to launch further attacks.

-- Unsecured communication: Many IoT devices communicate using unencrypted protocols, This can make it vulnerable to interception and tampering such as SSL downgrade attack by malicious actors.
+- Unsecured communication: Many IoT devices communicate using unencrypted protocols, This can make them vulnerable to interception and tampering such as SSL downgrade attacks by malicious actors.

 - Insecure cloud integration: Many IoT devices rely on cloud-based services to store and process data.
 If these services are not secured properly, it can leave the device vulnerable to attacks.
 Attacks such as directory listening can also expose sensitive data to threat actors.